abcxyz/abc/README.md

   These may use template expressions (e.g. `{{.my_input}}`).

 - `from`: rarely used.
 The only currently valid value is `'destination'`.
+This allows the template to modify a file that is already present on the user's filesystem.
 This copies files into the scratch from the _destination_ directory instead of the _template_ directory.
 The `paths` must point to files that exist in the destination directory (which defaults to the current working directory.
 See the example below.

 Examples: